ratbag98/SquaredleSolver/README.md

 ## About this project

+NOTE: abandoning this project and C# in general since MS have deliberately hobbled VScode's C# environment.
+Seems like Embrace Extend Extinguish is still a thing.
+Shame, the language is very pleasant and performs well.

 NOTE: appalling C# code ahead - this was my very first C# program.

 Noddy C# program to solve the daily [Squaredle puzzle](https://squaredle.app/)